 Building: ARC 120

-Area: Ceramics, Small Metals, Introduction to Art
+Ceramics, Small Metals, Art and Film

 Philosophically, my approach to creativity is broad and interdisciplinary.
 Creative expression and investigation is integrated and not segmented by material or discipline.
 An interdisciplinary, cross cultural view is how I think, work, explore, read, investigate and express myself.
 This is the way I navigate this world.

 Most of my work has been concentrated in the area of wood-fired ceramics, although drawing, printmaking and monumental stone sculpture have at times been my choice as expressive media.
 Increasingly, jazz study and performance has been of great interest to me.
 I am interested in how creative expression shares a common thread regardless of spatial or audial specifics.
 All converge in my soul, at the core of my being as an individual creative spirit, as a child of the universe, both free and connected simultaneously.